mmiscool/NURBS/README.md

    npm test
    ```

-The test files are located in the `tests` directory.
+The test files are located in the `tests/test-suite.js` file.